About the House

 The House is led by a community Committee of Governance, currently eight members, made up of interested and skilled community members.
 We are always looking for new members to join our committee.
 If you have a passion for your community, and want to see its activities supported and its aspirations fostered then you might consider being part of our Committee.
 Contact can be made with the Coordinator first, who will give you an overview of the role, and then pass on contact details for the current President and Secretary.

 The House is funded through the Department of Health and Human Services’ Neighbourhood House Coordination Program funding for a total of 25 coordination hours.
-This means that the House has a Coordinator who works 25 hours per week (currently over three days – Tuesday, Wednesday and Thursday) and to meet its funding requirements it needs to deliver a minimum of 50 hours of programing and activities per week.
+This means that the House has a Coordinator who works 26 hours per week (currently over four days –, daily except Wednesday) and to meet its funding requirements it needs to deliver a minimum of 50 hours of programing and activities per week.

-We had on average 158 visits per week and delivered over 1,000 sessions of activity throughout 2014.
-We were supported by over 60 hours of volunteer time per week, from between 15-20 volunteers through 2014.
+We had on average 260 visits per week and delivered over 1,250 sessions of activity throughout 2016.
+We were supported by around 58 hours of volunteer time per week, from between 14-22 volunteers through 2016.

 Vision, Mission and Purpose